taosmind/my-portfolio/README.md

-# my-portfolio
+# Carl Slate's Portfolio
-This is my professional portfolio
+This is my professional portfolio.
+It use's AWS and ReactJS.
+Try Again